CelticParser/luminousarizona.com/src/images/la-mision-de-san-xavier-del-bac.md

 tripod: "lat: 32.103310, lng: -111.003673"
 ---

-> _Across the field, where silvered cotton grows,
+> _Across the field, where white cotton grows,
 A hazy line defines the verdant plain,
 And there, a vision from the earth upsprings,
 Where Tucson's light its storied beauty throws.